UPDATE: Police name suspects in random roadside shooting

 HARRISON COUNTY — Indiana State Police on Thursday named Ohio residents Timothy E. Sargent, 41, and Savanna L. Emich, 20, as persons of interest in the apparently random shooting of two people leaving a Harrison County park Wednesday.

+Sargent has a warrant for attempted murder out of Ohio from early August; he's also a person of interest in a murder Aug.
+17 and 18 near Akron.

 Emich was previously reported as missing and endangered by Ohio authorities, police said.
-She is described as 5 feet, 6 inches tall with blond hair and blue eyes.
+She is described as 5 feet, 6 inches tall, 245 pounds, with blond hair and blue eyes

 Sargent is described as 5 feet, 10 inches tall, 190 pounds, brown hair and hazel eyes.